-Liam Kerr is a current member of the Scottish Parliament for North East Scotland.
+Liam Kerr is a current regional member of the Scottish Parliament for North East Scotland.

-Elected on the 5th May 2016, Liam is dedicated to working for and speaking out on behalf of everyone in the region, regardless of who they voted for or even if they didn't vote at all, and is committed to getting the very best for the North-East.
+Elected on the 5th May 2016, Liam was appointed the Shadow Cabinet Secretary for Justice within the Scottish Conservatives.
+In addition to his spokesperson role, Liam is dedicated to working for and speaking out on behalf of everyone in the region, regardless of who they voted for or even if they didn't vote at all, and is committed to getting the very best for the North-East.

 Liam is married to a primary school teacher, sails a small boat and studied an MBA through the Open University.
 Liam is a member and former chairman of the Aberdeen 100 Round Table and a former member of St Fittick Rotary.